WEEE (Waste Electrical & Electronic Equipment)

 If you have purchased a new electrical, electronic or battery operated appliance or piece of equipment the retailer or supplier is required to take back you old appliance or equipment similar to the appliance or equipment you purchased, free of charge on a one-for-one, like-for-like basis, once it is clean and safe.

-Retailers of batteries take back similar type batteries, no purchase necessary.
+Retailers of batteries take back similar type batteries free of charge, no purchase necessary.

-Some large electrical retailers take back WEEE without any purchase.
+Some large electrical retailers take back WEEE free of charge without any purchase.

 A full list of permitted waste collectors is available on www.nwcpo.ie.

-Galway County Council accept WEEE at their Civic Amenity sites in Tuam, Clifden and Ballinasloe.
+Galway County Council accept WEEE free of charge at their Civic Amenity sites in Tuam, Clifden and Ballinasloe.

 This service is for household use only.